Wikinaut/pinetradio/README.md

 * check whether stream/mpv is still alive; watchdog; restart mpv.play()
 * add a quick `record` function with or without a timeout
 * `record` if certain Icy texts are detected
-* playing randomly selected "Wurfsendung" (Kurzhörspiele; short audio drama) at random times or as a random play list continuously.
+* playing randomly selected "Wurfsendungen" (Kurzhörspiele; short audio drama) at random times or as a random play list continuously.

 #### special requirements